This is a question you hear often: Why don’t I have an even tan? Or…why are my tanning results different from others?

 When you do it before your session, it produces a different effect.

 Exfoliating your skin removes dead cells that would otherwise block the way of UV radiation to your skin.
-Without these obstacles, UV radiation, either from the sun or bed lamp, can trigger your melanin more efficiently.
+Without these obstacles, UV radiation, either from the sun or a bed lamp, can trigger your melanin more efficiently.

 Dermatologists recommend a hydrating scrub as an effective exfoliant.

 If you can’t afford a hydrating moisturizer scrub, you can always rely on home solutions.
-Just mix a bit of olive oil and brown sugar and voila, you now get yourself a chemical-free scrub.
+Just mix a bit of olive oil and brown sugar, and voila, you now get yourself a chemical-free scrub.

 Before going to the local salon, always moisturize your skin, especially on your legs.